Adverse Possession: Legal Principles and Classic Cases in the UK and the US

 Knowledge of True Owner

-• India: Strong judicial emphasis that possession must be open and hostile enough to impute knowledge to the true owner.
+• India: Strong judicial emphasis that possession must be open and hostile enough to impute or attribute knowledge to the true owner.

 • UK (post-2002): Actual notice mechanisms reduce reliance on “imputed knowledge.”